-COUN 507 Career Report - 95% of students earned an A and 5% earned a B, 100% all students passed
+COUN 507 Career Report - 100% of students earned an A.

 COUN 690 Comprehensive Examination - 100% of students Passed comprehensive exam

 CACREP 2.F.5.
 Counseling and Helping Relationships

 5. Students will learn theories and skills that promote a personalized approach grounded in evidence-based practice for working with clients.
 Students will learn common factors underlying ethical and effective counseling practice.